 Introduction

-The purpose of this 490 is to document the changes that will be made in to add the Sign Assets to .
+The purpose of this 490 is to document the changes that will be made in TransInfo to add the Sign Assets to the system.
 There are two other documents that will document the changes needed to the Signs (R2) database/system and the new synchronization process between TransInfo and Signs (R2) database/system.
 Most of the changes documented here will be made in the forms within the TransInfo system.
-The rest will
+The rest will be extracts using the TIG tool that is part of TransInfo.

 The following is a summary of what will be added to TransInfo;